-REL 364 Prayer Paths to God: The History and Practice of Christian Prayer (3) O
+REL 364 Prayer Paths to God (3) B

 An advanced course which studies the historical theology and practice of Christian prayer as it pertains to understanding the role of prayer within the spiritual life.
-The course is taught from an ecumenical perspective and includes a prayer practicum in the lectio divina (praying with scripture).
+The course is taught from a broadly Christian perspective and includes practical opportunities to try different forms of prayer.

-Note: This course is cross-leveled as CS 662.
+Prerequisite: REL 161 Note: This course is cross-leveled as CS 662.